 0.3 Results

 From the descriptive statistics, we can observe that people with self-reported diabetes were less likely to be employed.
-Looking at health behaviours, it were mainly men that smoked and reported alcohol consumption while very few women did so.
+Looking at health behaviours, it is mainly men who smoke and report alcohol consumption while very few women do so.
 The prevalence of smoking and drinking was lower for men with diabetes; they also consumed fewer calories

 8

 compared to men without diabetes.
 Further, the self-reported diabetes group had both higher BMI and waist circumference levels.
 They were also older, lived in more urbanized areas, were more likely to have insurance and men were somewhat better educated while women were less educated compared to their counterparts without diabetes.
 Both men and women reported an average time since diagnosis of around 4 years.
-Interestingly, while there is no significant diﬀerence in household expenditures for men, women with diabetes come from families with significantly lower household expenditures, suggesting that they life in lower resource settings than women without diabetes.
-Overall it appears that in China it is less educated and poorer women that self-report a diagnosis, while self-reporting men are better educated and tend not to be poorer than their counterparts without diabetes.
+Interestingly, while there is no significant diﬀerence in household expenditures for men, women with diabetes come from families with significantly lower household expenditures, suggesting that they live in lower resource settings than women without diabetes.
+Overall it appears that in China it is less educated and poorer women that self-report a diagnosis, while self-reporting men are better educated and are not poorer than their counterparts without diabetes.

 9